How to move to the Netherlands

 Who doesn't need a visa

-For EU/EEA and Swiss citizens, moving is straightforward, and no visa is needed, just municipal registration and health insurance.
+For EU/EEA and Swiss citizens, moving is straightforward — no visa is needed, just municipal registration and health insurance.

-Citizens from some other countries also enjoy simplified entry under special treaties:
+Citizens from some other countries enjoy simplified entry under special treaties:

 Other nationalities like Japan, South Korea, and Canada benefit from similar agreements, reducing barriers to residence and self-employment.

-For everyone else, you’ll have to apply for a long-stay visa.
+For everyone else, you'll need to apply for a long-stay visa (MVV) through the IND (Immigration and Naturalisation Service).

 Types of long-stay visa

-The Netherlands offers a number of different types of visas for anyone planning to move long-term.
-Which one is right for you depends on the reason you’re moving.
+The Netherlands offers a number of different visa types for anyone planning to move long-term.
+Which one is right for you depends on the reason you're moving.

 Here's a quick run-through:

 • Student visas require proof of acceptance at a Dutch university, sufficient funds, and health insurance.
-After graduation, many students choose the orientation year (zoekjaar) visa.
+After graduation, many students transition to the orientation year (zoekjaar) visa, which gives you 12 months to find work or start a business.

-• Self-employment permits (including freelancers and digital nomads) require a business plan, Chamber of Commerce registration, and proof of income potential (above minimum thresholds).
+• Self-employment permits (including freelancers and digital nomads) require a business plan, Chamber of Commerce registration, and proof of income potential above minimum thresholds.
+If you're moving to the Netherlands as a freelancer, also check out our guide to health insurance for freelancers.

-• Family reunification and partner visas often require proof of family ties, like marriage or birth certificates.
+• Family reunification and partner visas require proof of family ties (marriage or birth certificates), meeting the income threshold, and adequate housing.

 • Au pair visas are for those aged 18–25, living with a host family for up to 12 months.
 The host covers your housing, meals, and pocket money, while you help with childcare.